rbbrdckybk/civitai-companion/README.md

 # Requirements

-You'll just need a working Python 3.10 environment.
+You'll just need a working Python environment (tested on 3.10).
 The setup instructions below assume that you're working within a suitable environment.

 # Setup